Roman conquest of the Iberian Peninsula

-Over the next 170 years, the Roman Republic slowly expanded its control over Hispania.
+Over the next 170 years, the Republic expanded its control over Hispania.
 This was a gradual process of economic, diplomatic and cultural infiltration and colonization, with campaigns of military suppression when there was native resistance, rather than the result of a single policy of conquest.
-The Romans turned some of the native cities outside their two provinces into tributary cities and established outposts and Roman colonies (settlements) to expand their control.
+The Romans turned some native cities outside their two provinces into tributary cities and established outposts and Roman colonies to expand their control.
 Administrative arrangements were ad hoc.
-Governors who were sent to Hispania tended to act quite independently from the Senate due to the great distance from Rome.
-In the latter part of this period, the Roman Senate attempted to exercise more control in Hispania, but this was to try to curb abuse and extortion by some Roman officials based in the peninsula.
-During this period, conquest was a process of assimilation of the local tribes into the Roman culture and its economic system and laws.
+Governors who were sent to Hispania tended to act independently from the Senate due to the great distance from Rome.
+In the latter part of this period, the Senate attempted to exercise more control, but this was to try to curb abuse and extortion by officials in the peninsula.
+Conquest was a process of assimilation of the local tribes into the Roman culture and its economic system and laws.

 This changed after the end of the Republic and the establishment of rule by emperors in Rome.
-After the Roman victory in the Cantabrian Wars in the north of the peninsula (the last rebellion against the Romans in Hispania), Augustus conquered the north of Hispania, annexed the whole peninsula to the Roman Empire and carried out an administrative reorganisation in 19 BC.
+After the Roman victory in the Cantabrian Wars in the north of the peninsula (the last rebellion against the Romans in Hispania), Augustus conquered the north of Hispania, annexed the whole peninsula and carried out administrative reorganisation in 19 BC.

 The Roman province of Hispania Citerior was significantly expanded and came to include the eastern part of central Hispania and northern Hispania.
 It was renamed Hispania Tarraconensis.
 Hispania Ulterior was divided into the provinces of Baetica (most of modern Andalusia) and Lusitania, which covered present day Portugal up to the River Durius (Douro), the present autonomous community of Extremadura and a small part of the province of Salamanca in today's Spain.